sk2111/tech-docs/tech-docs/docs/tech/devops/Section 1/slide5.md

 # Docker Compose

 Imagine you have a web application that consists of multiple services, such as a frontend, backend, and a database.
-Managing each of these services individually can be complex and error-prone.
+Managing each of these services individually, spin up & down can be complex and error-prone.

 Docker Compose is a tool for defining and running multi-container applications.
 It is the key to unlocking a streamlined and efficient development and deployment